MauricioRobayo/colombian-holidays/README.md

 Getting Colombian holidays is a little bit tricky because there are three types of holidays:

 1. **Fixed date**: 6 holidays - Celebrated the same date they fall.
-2. **Next monday**: 7 holidays - Moved to the next moday after the date they fall.
+2. **Next monday**: 7 holidays - Moved to the next monday after the date they fall.
 3. **Relative to easter**: 5 holidays - Celebrated relative to [easter](https://en.wikipedia.org/wiki/Easter).

 ## Installation